nanoframework/System.IO.Ports/README.md

 ### Opening and Closing the port

-The Serial Port can only operate once open and will finish the operations when closed.
-If you dispose the SerialPort, it will close it before some operations may have completed.
+The `SerialPort` can only operate once open and will finish the operations when closed.
+When disposed, the `SerialPort` will perform the close operation regardless of any ongoing receive or transmit operations.

 ```csharp
 var port = new SerialPort("COM2");